-About the Psychiatric Clinics at MDABC
+Psychiatric Assessments at MDABC

-The Mood Disorders Association of BC houses a psychiatric clinic where you can receive a psychiatric assessment, subject to availability.
+The Mood Disorders Association of BC houses a psychiatric clinic where you can receive a psychiatric assessment/consultation, subject to availability.
 Please download our referral form using the button below, and ask your doctor to complete it and fax it to us.
 Our fax number is 604.873.3095.

 MDABC’s psychiatrists have limited space available for consultation.
 We are accepting referrals only from full service physicians who have cared for the person for some time, not from walk-in clinics.
 We give priority to people dealing with mood disorders (depression and/or anxiety) rather than other mental health conditions.
 Patients will be seen by referral (only) and all psychiatry appointments are pre-booked.
 There are no drop in appointments.